jquentino/cohort-profitability-case/report/README.md

 #### ROI Curve Behavior
 The analysis revealed that cohort ROI curves follow an **exponential decay pattern** toward a plateau:
-The exponential decay pattern can be mathematically described as:

 $$
 Y(t) = Y_p + (Y_0 - Y_p) e^{-kt}